-In Crish, the claimed invention was a "[a] purified oligonucleotide comprising at least... the nucleotide sequence from 521 to 2473 of SEQ ID NO:1, and wherein said portion ... has promoter activity."
+In Crish, the claimed invention at issue was a "[a] purified oligonucleotide comprising at least . . . the nucleotide sequence from 521 to 2473 of SEQ ID NO:1, and wherein said portion . . . has promoter activity."
 Crish, 393 F.3d at 1254.
 So, similar to the presently claimed pair of amino acid sequences providing an antibody (eculizumab) that binds C5, the invention of Crish was a sequence of oligonucleotides that had promoter activity, namely "the hINV promoter."
-Id.
-Each is a sequence of biological building blocks with a function.

-Further, the issue in Crish was whether a publication by inventor Crish that disclosed the complete structure of hINV as a plasmid, but not the sequence of the promoter region as claimed, anticipated the claim.
+Further, the issue in Crish was whether a publication by inventor Crish disclosing the complete structure of hINV as a plasmid, but not the express sequence of the promoter region as claimed, anticipated the claim.
 Id. at 1255 et seq.
-Crish argued that those working in the relevant field had used the published plasmid and sequenced it to obtain a different promoter sequence from the claimed sequence.
+Crish argued that those working in the relevant field had used the disclosed plasmid and sequenced it to obtain a different promoter sequence from the claimed sequence.
 Id. at 1255.
-Crish argued, those of ordinary skill in the art would not have then recognized the claimed sequence in view of such results obtained by other workers.
+Crish argued that those of ordinary skill in the art would not have then recognized the claimed sequence in view of such results obtained by other workers.
 Id.

 The similarities to this case are apparent.
-Here, we also have prior art disclosing the claimed composition, eculizumab, but possibly not its specific sequence.
-Also, here Patent Owner argues that no one could have known the claimed amino acid sequences for eculizumab and, in fact, would have looked to the wrong antibody therefor (i.e., to Thomas's disclosure of an IgG4 antibody rather than the claimed IgG2/IgG4 antibody).
+Here, we also have prior art disclosing eculizumab.
+Also here, Patent Owner argues that no one could have known the claimed amino acid sequences for eculizumab and, in fact, would have looked to the wrong antibody therefor (i.e., to Thomas's disclosure of an IgG4 antibody rather than the claimed IgG2/IgG4 antibody).
 Crish's claimed SEQ ID NO: 1 was obtained by sequencing the same plasmid disclosed in the prior art reference.
 Id. at 1256.
-Here, the '149 patent itself states that Evans teaches an antibody that binds to C5 and that it discloses a preferred whole antibody, which was later named eculizumab.
-And, here it is undisputed that the actual eculizumab antibody has the claimed sequences.
+Here, the '880 patent itself states that Evans teaches an antibody that binds to C5 and that it discloses a preferred whole antibody, which was later named eculizumab.

 The Federal Circuit held in Crish that "[t]he sequence is the identity of the structure of the gene, not merely one of its properties."
-Id. at 1258 (emphasis added).
-The Court further recognized that "one cannot establish novelty by claiming a known material," in Crish a gene/promoter, "by its properties," i.e., its sequence of nucleotides (which the Federal Circuit identified is the gene's identity, akin to all its properties) and related promoter activity.
+Id. at 1258.
+The Court further recognized that "one cannot establish novelty by claiming a known material," i.e., the sequence of nucleotides in Crish's gene/promoter.
 Id.
 The Court held that hINV was known and its promoter region identified in the inventor's own prior art by size and location, if not by its sequence, and "[t]he only arguable contribution to the art that Crish's [claimed invention] makes is the identification of the nucleotide sequence of the promoter region of hINV."
 Id.
 The Court further held that "[t]he starting material plasmid necessarily contains the gene of interest including the promoter region," thus, "the claims necessarily encompass the gene incorporated in the starting material plasmid."
 Id. at 1259.

-The Federal Circuit held that, in claiming SEQ ID NO: 1, "Crish [was] claiming what Crish earlier disclosed," and "Crish cannot rely upon the inability of another worker to correctly sequence the promoter region of the hINV gene from [the] plasmid . . . when he has sequenced it accurately himself."
+The Federal Circuit held that, in claiming SEQ ID NO: 1, "Crish [was] claiming what Crish earlier disclosed," and "Crish cannot rely upon the inability of another worker to correctly sequence the promoter region of the hINV gene from [the plasmid] . . . when he has sequenced it accurately himself."
 Id.
 Thus, the Federal Circuit concluded that the Crish-published prior art and its disclosed starting materials anticipated the claim.
 Id.

-Here, like Crish, the asserted prior art, i.e., Bowdish/Evans, is Alexion's and, at least to some degree, the '149 patent's inventor's own work.
-Further, here, like Crish, the prior art discloses the claimed antibody, eculizumab, and how to construct it, even if there may have arguably been some confusion by those in the field over precisely the structure of the antibody (i.e., IgG4 or IgG2/IgG4).
+Here, like Crish, the asserted prior art, i.e., Bowdish/Evans, is Alexion's, and at least to some degree, the '880 patent inventor's own work.
+Further, here, like Crish, the prior art discloses the claimed antibody, eculizumab, and how to construct it, even if there may have been some confusion by those in the field over precisely the structure of the antibody's heavy chain (i.e., IgG4 or IgG2/IgG4).
 Therefore, it would appear that, here, the same conclusion as in Crish would be appropriate.